martian-lang/martian-docs/content/advanced-features/index.md

 - Loosely-coupled integration with other systems

 ## Parallelization
-Subject to resource constraints, martian parallelizes work by breaking pipeline logic into chunks and parallelizing them in two ways.
+Subject to resource constraints, Martian parallelizes work by breaking pipeline logic into chunks and parallelizing them in two ways.
 First, stages can run in parallel if they don't depend on each other's outputs.
 Second, individual stages may split themselves into several chunks.